 Both methods are highly effective at allowing adversaries to implant malicious code on web servers.

-The trend has shifted slightly in recent times, whereby certain new Java-based RCE vulnerabilities sometimes have caused small JSP web shells sent as a payload object to be written to file (e.g., Spring4Shell, CVE-2022-22965) or attackers can send JSP snippets to be loaded in-memory for use as memory-only shells (observed for CVE-2022-26134).
+Recently the trend shifted, whereby certain new Java-based RCE vulnerabilities cause small JSP web shells to be sent as a payload object to be written to file (e.g., Spring4Shell, CVE-2022-22965) or attackers can send JSP snippets to be loaded in-memory for use as memory-only shells (observed for CVE-2022-26134).
 As has been the case with historical campaigns, attackers sometimes use initial web shells to deploy secondary web shells that may afford them greater functionality, better familiarity than the smaller initial shells, or even just greater persistence; the system may restart, in which case the web shell on disk persists or, conversely, an administrator may find and delete the web shell on disk and the attacker has the in-memory shell still available, reducing the noise of sending fresh exploitation attempts

 The Power of Web Shells